Puma Voltage Review Facts

 While looks aren’t everything, they are still a factor when choosing a trainer.
 Ideal for low-mileage runners looking for superior comfort for their evening jogs or around the neighborhood rides, the Puma Voltage combines great performance with unbelievable style.

 and responsiveness during a ride.
-For runners who have found the outsoles of many trainers to be too hard on their soles or find the cushioning during heel impact lacking in previous pairs, the Puma Voltage’s rubber pods are the answer they’ve been looking for.
+For runners who have found the outsoles of many trainers to be too hard on their soles or found the cushioning during heel impact lacking in previous pairs, the Puma Voltage’s rubber pods are the answer they’ve been looking for.
 In addition, flex grooves are outfitted along the outsole to provide good flexibility for the wearer.
 Bouncy without being springy, and designed for runners with a natural pronation, the Puma Voltage’s outsole is for runners who need that extra support while on a ride.

 Since comfort is a priority in the Puma Voltage, the midsole is made from a considerably sized piece of EVA that gives the shoe a plush feel from first step-in.
 Designed to counter any potential “sinking” feeling the wearer may get from the large rubber pods that over the outsole, instead the EVA midsole will leave the runner feeling stable and comfortable throughout while wearing this trainer.